A Nitrogen-rich AGN Powering a Large Ionizing Bubble at z=8.63: Analysis and Results

-To infer the transmission structure, we follow the IGM prescription described in \citet{mason20}.
-We assume an intrinsic Gaussian \ly\ emission line, centered at the systemic velocity (see Sec.~\ref{sec:emi}), and include include \ly\ optical depth $\tau_{\rm D}$ from a simple transmission model assuming a Str{\"o}mgren sphere of the size $R_b$ around the source i.e radius of the ionizing bubble.\footnote{\url{https://github.com/charlottenosam/LyaLineshapes}} We set the IGM neutral fraction $X_{\rm HI, IGM}=1$ outside the bubble and the residual neutral fraction inside the ionizing bubble $X_{\rm HI, ISM}=10^{-8}$, leaving $R_b$ as the only additional parameter.
+Remarkably, we observe \ly\ emission near the systemic line center, implying that the surroundings of \id\ is highly ionized --- the predicted transmission from the IGM damping wing at line center is $< 10\%$ if a source sits in an ionized region $< 0.5$\,pMpc, versus $>30\%$ if the ionized region is $>1$\,pMpc \citep{mason20}.
+In the observed spectrum, $\sim26\,\%$ of the \ly\ flux is found within $<250$\,km/s of the systemic velocity.
+To quantify the transmission structure, we follow the IGM prescription described in \citet{mason20}.
+We assume an intrinsic Gaussian \ly\ emission line, centered at the systemic velocity (see Sec.~\ref{sec:emi}), and include \ly\ optical depth $\tau_{\rm D}$ from a simple transmission model assuming a Str{\"o}mgren sphere of the size $R_b$ around the source i.e radius of the ionizing bubble.\footnote{\url{https://github.com/charlottenosam/LyaLineshapes}} We set the IGM neutral fraction $X_{\rm HI, IGM}=1$ outside the bubble and the residual neutral fraction inside the ionizing bubble $X_{\rm HI, ISM}=10^{-8}$, leaving $R_b$ as the only additional parameter.
 The IGM and ISM temperatures are set to $1\times10^{3}$\,K \citep[][]{hera23} and $1\times10^{4}$\,K, respectively, but changing these assumptions does not affect the final results.
 We note that the redshift is set as a free parameter within the $\pm1\,\sigma$ range of $z_{\rm [OIII]5007}$, to account for the relatively large uncertainty originating in the prism spectrum.
 Adopting different $X_{\rm HI, ISM}$ ($0$ and $10^{-4}$) does not change the main result.

 The best-fit model is shown in Fig.~\ref{fig:grating}.
 We find the bubble size $R_b=1.5_{-0.2}^{+0.3}$\,pMpc.
-At $z\approx8.6$, the decline in \ly\ emission from most galaxies, and \ly\ damping wings, imply that the IGM is expected to be mostly neutral and with small ionized regions \citep[e.g.,][]{nakane24,tang2024,mason25}, making $>1$\,pMpc bubbles rare, even in overdensities \citep{lu24a}.
-If we instead assume the intrinsic line as a half-Gaussian, truncated at the systemic velocity, we infer a much larger ionized bubble --- as to match the observed line profile requires almost 100\% transmission.
+At $z\approx8.6$, the decline in \ly\ emission from most galaxies, and \ly\ damping wings, imply that the IGM is expected to be mostly neutral and with small ionized regions \citep[e.g.,][]{nakane24,tang2024,mason25}, making $>1$\,pMpc bubbles rare \citep{witstok25}, even in overdensities \citep{lu24a}. {The bubble size of \id\ is compared with other measurements of similar redshift galaxies in Fig.~\ref{fig:zrb}.} If we instead assume the intrinsic line as a half-Gaussian, truncated at the systemic velocity, a much larger ionized bubble would be inferred, requiring almost 100\,\% transmission to match the observed line profile. {We note that the goodness of fit, evaluated with the Bayesian Information Criterion (BIC), remains similar between the asymmetric Gaussian and IGM transmission models.}